AlexsanderHamir/yieldpoint/README.md

 ## Overview

 `yieldpoint` provides a simple yet powerful mechanism for implementing cooperative multitasking in Go applications.
-It allows goroutines to voluntarily yield execution when high-priority tasks are active, making it ideal for:
+It allows goroutines to voluntarily yield execution when high-priority tasks are active.

-- Game engines
-- Real-time systems
-- Job schedulers
-- Any application requiring fine-grained control over goroutine scheduling

 ## Features